pglab-electronics/home-assistant.io/source/_integrations/pglab.markdown

 ## Supported features

-PG LAB Electronics Relays, Shutters and Switches are supported.
+PG LAB Electronics relays, shutters, and switches are supported.

 - PG LAB Relays will be added as Home Assistant `switch` entities.
-- The integration will also create diagnostic Status Sensors, with device different information.
+- The integration will also create diagnostic status sensors, with device different information.

 ## Removing the integration